rbowsley/lamplighthelp/source/6-3-0_Viewing_All_Referral_Records.markdown

 ![Searching for Particular {{Referral}} Records](1206a.png)

-**Restrict by Custom Fields**
+#### Restrict by Custom Fields
 Once you have clicked the search bar as above, and the date and work area options are displayed, you will see a further two search bars shown below this.
-The first called 'Custom field filters'.
+The first is called 'Custom field filters'.
 This lets you select additional filtering options, from the fields inside your  {{referral}} record.
 Click the 'Fetch data' button to show records matching these filters.

-**Display Additional Columns**
+#### Display Additional Columns
 The second search bar is called 'Additional data columns to display'.
 This does not filter, but simply adds additional columns to your table.
 Options here will allow you to display names of different {{person}}s or {{organisation}}s who have attended, as well as other items from your work records.

 ### The {{Referral}} Table Context Menus

 To the left of each record in the table you will see a menu button.
 If you do not have these, you can add them in your personal settings (for more on this see [16.4.1 Personal Settings - Logging in and General Settings](/help/index/p/16.4.1)).
-Alternatively,right click the row that you want in the table.
+Alternatively, right click the row that you want in the table.
 This will bring up a menu with the option to view, edit and (if you are a Manager or System Administrator in {{Lamplight}}) delete the records.

 ![{{Referral Records Table Context Menu](6.3.0b.png)